xjdr-alt/entropix-local/CONTRIBUTION.md

 - `refactor`: Code refactoring
 - `chore`: Maintenance

-**Currently, we do not accept pull request to the sampler, torch and mlx implementations.**
+**Currently, we are not accepting pull request to the sampler, torch and mlx implementations.**

 ## Submitting Issues